 The framework of The Uh-Oh Show mimics and updates the concept of The Wizard of Gore.
 There’s a gory show to fascinate audiences.
 But this time, it’s a game show.
 Get the wrong answer and you have to spin the wheel to find out what body part you will lose.
 Then a big muscular black dude comes out to buzz saw your limbs away.

-So the only redeeming qualities of this film are the two muscle hunks…and a killer granny at the end of the film.
+The only redeeming qualities of this film are the two muscle hunks…and a killer granny at the end.
 She should have been the star attraction.